KristjanESPERANTO/MagicMirror-3rd-Party-Modules/guides/README.md

 Please help use to improve this guide.
 If you have any suggestions, please create an issue or a pull request.

-## Hint "No ESLint configuration was found.
-ESLint is very helpful, it is worth using it even for small projects."
+## Hint "No linter configuration was found.
+A linter is very helpful, it is worth using one even for small projects."

-To get started with ESLint, check out [ESLint](eslint.md).
+To get started with a linter, check out [ESLint](eslint.md) or [Biome](biome.md).

 ## Hint "Recommendation: The README seems not to have a config example.
 Please add one."